marshalhayes/deepneuralnet-chess/README.md

 # deepneuralnet-chess
 Given a chess position as input, predict the most likely result of the game.

 This branch is an attempt to use the Google Cloud Machine Learning Engine to train a model.
-The major differences between this branch and master are as follows:
-  1. tensorflow version 1.2 is required here, instead of tensorflow 1.4
-  2. argparse is used in task.py to specify important data that may change often
-  3. the model and task files are separate

-This is the branch I will be focusing most of my efforts on.

 **Installation**